-Principle 7: The internal audit function should ensure adequate coverage of regulatory matters within the audit plan.
+Principle 7: The scope of the internal audit function's activities should ensure adequate coverage of matters of regulatory interest within the audit plan.

-Principle 8: Each bank should have a permanent internal audit function.
+Principle 8: Each bank should have a permanent internal audit function, which should be structured consistent with Principle 14 when the bank is within a banking group or holding company.

-Principle 9: The bank's board of directors has the ultimate responsibility for ensuring that senior management establishes and maintains an adequate, effective and efficient internal control framework and internal audit function.
+Principle 9: The bank's board of directors has the ultimate responsibility for ensuring that senior management establishes and maintains an adequate, effective and efficient internal control system and, accordingly, the board should support the internal audit function in discharging its duties effectively.